Original Research: Expert Opinion on Biological Therapy

 Body of the article: This should include the following sections: introduction; patients and methods; results; discussion; conclusions:

 - Patients and methods: This should contain details of the study population and setting, subject selection (inclusion/exclusion criteria), methods of randomization and blinding, and efficacy and safety measures.
 The study design and statistical methodology should be described, with justification for the choice of analysis and sample size given; CONSORT guidelines should be considered where appropriate.
 All materials should be identified precisely, with drugs referred to by their generic names (proprietary names, if required, should be given in parentheses along with the company name and country of the manufacturer), and with dose and routes of administration.
 The ethical approval procedure followed and the name of the ethics committee should be stated.
 Indicate how adverse events were determined (and by whom) and indicate if/how compliance was measured.
 (Authors are reminded to ensure that they follow the ICMJE requirements when dealing with privacy and informed consent from patients – see Section II.E.1.of the ICMJE requirements document).
+Trial registration numbers with full details should be in included.

 - Results: Use should be made of tables and figures to help with the clear presentation of results data.
 The sample size of each data point should be shown, with p-values and confidence intervals quoted for significant findings.
 Any data not included in the analysis (including patients withdrawn from the study) should be detailed.
 Details of data on efficacy and adverse events should be provided in a balanced fashion.